Top

 Section 80C

-Investments in PPF, ELSS, EPF, Sukanya Samridhi Yojana
+Investments in PPF, ELSS, EPF, and Sukanya Samridhi Yojana

 Life insurance premiums and home loan principal repayment